ilebedev/.vimrc/README.md

 ##Keyboard Shortcuts
 --------------------

-Add some key mappings to make copy and selection shortcuts more accessible
+Add some key mappings to make copy and selection shortcuts more in line with other editors to avoid shortcut pains when switching back and forth.

 ```
 vnoremap <C-X> "+x